Linguapress.com home

 During the 1960's in particular, the Mini Cooper was the car of the stars.
 Mini Coopers won the Monte Carlo Rally four times in a row, from 1964 to 1967 (though the 1966 result was contested); they also won races and other rallies throughout the world.
 Everyone, film stars, pop stars, sports stars, wanted to have a Mini - preferably a Mini Cooper.

-The production of Mini Coopers ceased in the 1970's, but people kept wanting them; so the Cooper Car Company - who designed and made Cooper engines for the Mini - sold conversion kits, to transform ordinary Minis into Mini Coopers.
+The production of Mini Coopers ceased in the 1970's, but people kept wanting them; so the Cooper Car Company - who designed and made Cooper engines for the Mini - sold conversion kits, to change ordinary Minis into Mini Coopers.

 In the 1990's - after 17 years - Rover (who then owned the Mini marque) brought back the Mini Cooper , and new Mini Coopers again rolled off the production line.
 As before, they were all quickly snapped up by keen buyers - proving that the legend was still very much alive!